b-Rocks2718/Dioptase-Assembler/README.md

 Run all tests with `make test`

-To add a new test, add a `.s` source file and a `.ok` hex file of the same name to the `tests` directory.
-The `.ok` file should contain the expected assembler output.

 To run a specific test case, use `make <example>.test` where you replace `<example>` with the name of your test.